distributeaid/toolbox/.gitlab/merge_request_templates/MergeRequest.md

 ## Other checks:

 <!--
-Please feel free to comment/uncomment as you see fit If you wish to add new kinds of checks here, please do so, but also please consider contributing to this template in the .gitlab folder of this repo.
+Please feel free to comment/uncomment/add items as you see fit -->
--->

 - [ ] Elixir modules and public functions are documented
 - [ ] Elixir public functions have typespecs defined
-- [ ] Elixir changes generate no new warnings after running `mix clean;
-  mix compile`.
 - [ ] Any dependent changes have been merged and published in downstream modules